ifohancroft/PiCase40-GPIO-PCB/README.md

 1. Hand-solder the new PCB iteration when it and the components arrive, to make sure it all fits.
 2. Buy a Raspberry Pi and a HAT to test the PCB?
 3. Figure out a way to make the PCB include the male header riser, so it can be factory assembled by the board house.
+4. Print a final and pretty version of the PCB adding the instructions used for that, to the README and mark the project as complete

 ## Tutorial